– Feature Article – Top Fuel Cars – Two-Wheeled Cars Revisited

 Do you have any suggestions as to where I could find some plans for a 32 foot, two lane track?
 In addition, where can I find a good single lane timer?

-Regarding car plans, if you search for “free pinewood derby track plans” on Google, you will find several.
+Regarding track plans, if you search for “free pinewood derby track plans” on Google, you will find several.
 I don’t have experience with any of them, but here is one you can try:

 A single lane timer is sold by New Directions (maker of “The Judge”).
 You can find information and a photo Here.